 Download for Free

-Stanford GSB Essay Tips, 2024–2025
+Stanford GSB Essay Tips, 2025–2026

-The Stanford Graduate School of Business (GSB) requires only two essays of its candidates, though its long-standing first essay question—about “what matters most” to applicants—is one we have seen many people struggle with over the years.
+The Stanford GSB requires only two essays of its candidates, though its long-standing first essay question—about “what matters most” to applicants—is one we have seen many people struggle with over the years.
 The largely open-ended nature of the prompt often stymies candidates, who understandably want to avoid making any wrong moves in their application.
 The GSB’s second essay question is comparatively straightforward, asking applicants to explain why they have chosen the school for their MBA, but crafting the best possible response will demand some thorough research into what the institution offers and an ability to clearly show a connection between certain resources and the candidate’s unique personality and needs.
-With a 1,000-word total allowance for the school’s two required essays, applicants need to be judicious in selecting their desired messages and succinct in conveying them.
-That said, the admissions committee does provide three other opportunities for candidates to share additional information (in 1,200-character increments) about themselves and their background, about instances of positive impact they have had, and about any confusing or potentially problematic elements of their candidacy.
+With a word limit of 650 for the first required essay and only 350 for the second, applicants must be judicious in selecting their desired messages and succinct in conveying them.

-In our essay analysis, we provide in-depth guidance on each of the Stanford GSB’s 2024–2025 essay questions:
+In our essay analysis, we provide in-depth guidance on each of the Stanford GSB’s 2025–2026 essay questions:

 - Essay A: What matters most to you, and why?

-- Essay B: Why Stanford?
+- Essay B: Why Stanford for you?

 Click here to read our analysis